GeekRRK/GeekRRK.github.io/_posts/2015-12-23-Automator and Script Editor.md

 fi
 killall Finder
 {% endhighlight %}
-2. Set *Service receives* to *no input* and save as a new file like named *ToggleInvisableFiles*.
+1. Set *Service receives* to *no input* and save as a new file like named *ToggleInvisableFiles*.
 ![Automator]({{site.baseurl}}/assets/automator_scripteditor/automator.png)
-3. System Preferences -> Keyboard -> Shortcuts ->
+2. System Preferences -> Keyboard -> Shortcuts ->
 Services -> *ToggleInvisableFiles*
 Check it and double click the *none* and set a shortcut.
 ![Shortcut]({{site.baseurl}}/assets/automator_scripteditor/shortcut.png)

-<h1 style="text-align:center">Script Editor</h1>
+<h1 class="post-center-title">Script Editor</h1>
-1. Open Script Editor and copy the following code into it.
+0. Open Script Editor and copy the following code into it.
 {% highlight sh %}
 display dialog "Hide/Show the invisible files" buttons {"Show", "Hide"} with icon 2 with title "Switch to presentation mode" default button 1